You Do Not Need to Be in Crisis to Access Therapy

 - 3 min read

+Perinatal therapy, infertility support, and counselling through motherhood are not only for moments of crisis — they can also offer steady support through uncertainty and change.
 So many people wait until they’re overwhelmed, burnt out, or at a breaking point before reaching out for support.
-And while therapy can absolutely help in moments of crisis, it can also be a place of prevention, reflection, and steadier ground.
+While therapy can absolutely help in moments of crisis, it can also be a place of prevention, reflection, and steadier ground.

 Therapy can support you when:

-You feel anxious, on edge, or emotionally exhausted
+You feel anxious, on edge, or emotionally exhausted.

-You’re navigating uncertainty, waiting, or big decisions
+You’re navigating uncertainty, waiting, or big decisions.

-You feel disconnected from yourself or others
+You feel disconnected from yourself or others.

-You’re carrying grief, loss, or disappointment — even if it’s hard to name
+You’re carrying grief, loss, or disappointment — even if it’s hard to name.

-You want support through a transition, not just after one
+You want support through a transition, not just after one.

 You don’t have to justify needing support.
 Wanting help is enough.